 In a clinical study, adult subjects with AD were treated once weekly for 16 weeks with 300 mg of DUPIXENT (twice the recommended dosing frequency).
 After 12 weeks of administration, subjects received a Tdap vaccine and a meningococcal polysaccharide vaccine.
 Antibody responses to tetanus toxoid and serogroup C meningococcal polysaccharide were assessed 4 weeks later.
-Antibody responses to both tetanus toxoid and serogroup C meningococcal polysaccharide subjects.
+Antibody responses to both tetanus toxoid and serogroup C meningococcal polysaccharide were similar in DUPIXENT-treated and placebo-treated subjects.
 Antibody responses to the other active components of both vaccines were not assessed.
 Antibody responses to other non-live vaccines were also not assessed.